A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 What Is a Statutory Credit Report?

-A statutory credit report is the basic version of your credit report that you’re legally entitled to see for free.
+A statutory credit report is the basic credit report you are legally entitled to access for free in the UK.

 How Do You Get a Credit Report?

-You can request a statutory credit report directly from the credit reference agencies, or you can sign up to a service like CreditKnowledge that gives you free ongoing access to your credit information in one place.
+You can request a statutory credit report directly from credit reference agencies, or you can use CreditKnowledge to view your credit information in one place and monitor changes over time.

 How Much Does It Cost for a Full Credit Report?